Cycling sunglasses explained

 This does not mean that cycling sunglasses should be reserved for sports cyclists only.
 The casual cyclist should take care of their eyes as well.

-As already mentioned, most cyclists use cycling sunglasses to protect their eyes against the sun.
+As already mentioned, most cyclists use cycling glasses to protect their eyes against the sun.
 It is particularly important for cyclists to protect their eyes against the glare, especially those participating in off-road as well as road events.
 Sunglasses should be an aid in providing better vision by reducing the glare of the sun.
 The cyclists should, therefore, be able to see better in bright sunlight.
 The secondary reason why they would wear sunglasses outdoors is to protect their eyes against the ultra-violet rays.

 Another reason why cyclists should wear sunglasses is to protect their eyes against flying insects, bugs, and tiny pieces of debris, as well as dust particles.
 For most road events, cyclists should consider the weather as well, especially when riding the outdoors.